 - appoint a case manager to facilitate the process and ensure the appeal is handled fairly and as quickly as possible

-A panel of MGB members will consider the merits of each appeal.
-While it is anticipated that many matters will be considered in writing, in some cases the MGB may hold an in-person hearing.
+A panel of the Tribunal will consider the merits of each appeal.
+While it is anticipated that many matters will be considered in writing, in some cases the Tribunal may hold an in-person or virtual hearing.

-The process will depend on the reason that the applicant appealed to the minister or why the minister requested a recommendation from the MGB.
-All applicants whose appeals are directed to the MGB will be advised of any hearing dates and locations.
+The process will depend on the reason that the applicant appealed to the minister or why the minister requested a recommendation from the Tribunal.
+All applicants whose appeals are directed to the Tribunal will be advised of hearing dates and locations.

-When the MGB considers a matter referred to it by the minister, the MGB will review the applicable legislation.
-Once the MGB has considered a matter, it will prepare a recommendation for the minister.
+When the Tribunal considers a matter referred to it by the minister, the Tribunal will review the applicable legislation.
+Once it has considered a matter, it will prepare a recommendation for the minister.

 A recommendation may confirm the managing director’s decision or recommend providing additional assistance to the applicant.
 The minister will make the final decision on the matter.

-Hours: 8:15 am to noon and 1 pm to 4:30 pm (open Monday to Friday, closed statutory holidays)
+Hours: 8:15 am to 4:30 pm (open Monday to Friday, closed noon to 1 pm, closed statutory holidays)

 Toll free: 310-0000 before the phone number (in Alberta)